aws-samples/aws-lex-web-ui/README.md

 - Ability to programmatically configure and interact with the chatbot UI using JavaScript

+#### Changes in version 0.19.0
+Two changes in version 0.19.0 are the ability to forward chat history as a transcript to an agent when Connect Live Chat is initiated.
+Details on use of the transcript can be found in [Connect Live Chat Agent Readme](README-connect-live-chat.md).
+This version also updates the OPTIONS method in the API to configure CORS to only allow requests from the WebAppParentOrigin.

 #### Changes in version 0.18.2
 Add feature for connect live chat.
 Allow client to optionally interact with an agent via Connect.
 See [Connect Live Chat Agent Readme](README-connect-live-chat.md) for additional details.